 Teaching Latinx History and Culture is Core to Social Justice

-When you think of social justice, more public forms of activism like protests or landmark court cases.
+When you think of social justice, more public forms of activism like protests or landmark court cases probably come to mind.
 But most classrooms continue to function as colonized spaces — erasing important histories by excluding them.

 Chicanx/Latinx Studies changes that.